krishauser/Klampt/Cpp/docs/Tutorials/Grasping-Simulation-Python.md

     return
 ```

-After filling in the GraspGL with your control plan, run the simulation and see what happens.
+After filling in `GraspGL` with your control plan, run the simulation and see what happens.

 ```python
 sim = klampt.Simulator(world)